raspberrychris/paddleboardmaster/content/post/airefina-inflatable-sup-with-camera-mount.md

 ## Airefina Inflatable SUP with Camera Mount  - Who is it for?

+The Airefina is one of the top new inflatable paddleboards of 2022 so far.
+We have been very impressed with its instant popularity with all different types of people.

+But what is it that people really love about this SUP?

 ## Unboxing Video of Airefina Inflatable SUP with Camera Mount

 **Click here to check out the Airefina Inflatable SUP with Camera Mount  on Amazon.com...**